 The cost to get started with the integration is $200 (per integration per park) to be paid to Campspot.
-If you would like to list on both Airbnb and Vrbo the $200 set up fee will apply twice.
 In addition to the startup cost, there are fees charged by both Campspot and Booking.com for each Site booked through the integration.

 The cost per reservation from Booking.com will be communicated to you directly by Booking.com during the initial setup period.

 Booking.com charges monthly based on reservations stayed and Campspot charges monthly based on reservations booked.

 Can I list all of my sites on Booking.com?